Pal-C/Lab-1-Simulating-the-OSI-Model-from-Scratch-in-Python/README.md

 **How to run:**

 1. Open two terminals
-2. Run lab1server.py in one terminal first
+   - In VS Code, click New Terminal and afterwards click Split Terminal
+2. In the first terminal run: python lab1server.py
-3. Run lab1client.py in the other terminal after
+3. On the second terminal run: python lab1client.py

 (An output should be printed afterward-)